AlcidesRC/dockerized-php/README.md

 > [!NOTE]
 >
-> Review the `docker-compose.yml` for further details.
+> Review the `docker-compose.yml` and volumes to your convenience.